vineshsridhar/Computer-Music-Archaeology/README.md

 # The Guitar-Chord Format

 Guitar-chord files tell Expert Novice Picker what the chord progression of the piece is, and as a consequence, the piece's length.
 It does this using four different types of statements.
 The `#SCALE` statement indicates what notes the program is allowed to pick from throughout the song, denoted using pitch classes.
 The `#MULT` and `#BEATS` statements tells us a chord's duration: each chord lasts for MULT * 16 / BEATS sixteenth notes.
 The `#CHORDTONES` statement adds a chord to the song.
 Each `#CHORDTONES` statement first supplies a cosmetic label for the chord, such as 'A' or 'C#m7', and then provides the pitch classes that spell out that chord. `#CHORDTONES` statements must be followed by at least one blank line for the chord to be added to the song.
 Any additional newlines add to that chord's duration.
 Note that `#SCALE`, `#MULT`, and `#BEATS` statements must appear only once in the chord file and should be placed above any `#CHORDTONES` statements.
-Below we have included a simple chordfile:
+Below we have included a simple chordfile (The _ indicate newlines):

 	#SCALE	9,11,1,2,4,6,8
 	#MULT	4